dupe-codes/dubhacks_env/README.md

 Virtual Environment Setup Script
 --------------------------------
-This simple script sets up a virtualenv development environment, complete with a properly configured python path, to be used when working on the data-pipeline source code
+This simple script sets up a virtualenv development environment, complete with a properly configured python path, to be used when working on the data-pipeline source code.
+The virtualenv is also configured to automatically start the local postgreSQL database upon activation, and to automatically close it upon deactivation.

 To set up the environment, navigate to the parent directory of your data-pipeline/ directory.
 From there, say: